ArchLinux : Package support is present in the AUR. All my packages can be seen here: http://aur.archlinux.org/packages.php?SeB=m&K=kaivalagi

 All further details on setup are orientated around the deb package based install, so may differ from what you choose your setup to be, if done using the tarball.

-You can get the current help options at any time by running:
+You can get the current help options at any time by running (change the path as necessary):

 -h, --help show this help message and exit